lucasgaravelli/Airport-noise-python/README.md

 SECONT challenge: Calculate the total pop of each city, merging Basico_DF on Domicilio1_DF.

-THIRD challenge: Calculate pop exposed of each city and each range: 50DB, 55DB, until 85DB.
+THIRD challenge: Calculate pop exposed of each city and each range: 50DB, 55DB, until 85DB, merging second challenge on pop_exposed2020 and agregating.